arpitbbhayani/articles/blogs/bayesian-average.md

  - [Overload Functions in Python](https://arpitbhayani.me/blogs/function-overloading)
  - [Isolation Forest algorithm for anomaly detection](https://arpitbhayani.me/blogs/isolation-forest)

-_This article was originally published on my [blog - Sliding window based Rate Limiter](https://arpitbhayani.me/blogs/sliding-window-ratelimiter)._
+_This article was originally published on my [blog - Solving an age-old problem using Bayesian Average](https://arpitbhayani.me/blogs/bayesian-average)._

 _If you liked what you read, subscribe to my newsletter and get the post delivered directly to your inbox and give me a shout-out [@arpit_bhayani](https://twitter.com/arpit_bhayani)._